Incentive-Aware Federated Averaging with Performance Guarantees under Strategic Participation: Introduction

-\fy{ {\bf Gap.} To our knowledge, no existing framework provides formal simultaneous performance guarantees for both the global learning objective and the stability of strategic data contributions.
-Previous approaches either focus on equilibria of participation or on designing incentives, but do not simultaneously ensure provable convergence of the global model under strategic client behavior.
+\fyrr{In addressing (Q3), recent work~\cite{doshi2025incentivize} extends the framework in~\cite{murhekar2023incentives} and establishes convergence guarantees in terms of gradient norms, reaching the welfare-optimal Nash equilibrium under a budget-balanced monetary mechanism.
+Within this picture, two questions remain open.
+First, when the participation game admits a unique equilibrium, explicit communication-complexity bounds on the NE infeasibility itself, together with simultaneous bounds on the global FL objective, appear to be unavailable.
+Second, when the game admits multiple equilibria, the route to a welfare-improving equilibrium in the prior literature passes through monetary transfers, leaving open whether a welfare-selected equilibrium can be reached from the clients' intrinsic payoff and cost tradeoffs alone.}

-{\bf Contributions.} Motivated by this gap, we propose a framework that integrates NE-based participation updates with federated averaging, aiming to maintain both collaborative learning performance and stable strategic engagement Our contributions are threefold. (i) We introduce an incentive-aware federated averaging algorithm in which clients dynamically adjust their local dataset sizes via NE-seeking updates at each communication round. (ii) We establish theoretical guarantees for the convergence of the global FL objective under both convex and nonconvex settings while ensuring stability of strategic participation. (iii) We provide empirical validation on MNIST and CIFAR-10, showing that clients achieve competitive model performance and converge to stable participation levels, highlighting the effectiveness of the proposed method. }
+{\bf Contributions.} (i) We introduce an incentive-aware federated averaging algorithm in which clients dynamically adjust their local dataset sizes via NE-seeking updates at each communication round. (ii) \fr{When the participation game is strongly monotone, we establish explicit communication-complexity bounds for the simultaneous convergence of the global FL objective and the \fyrr{NE infeasibility}, under both convex and nonconvex losses.} (iii) \fyrr{When the participation game is merely monotone and may admit multiple equilibria, we extend the framework to reach a welfare-selected equilibrium, through an iteratively regularized update, with explicit error bounds on the welfare gap and the NE infeasibility gap.}

 {\bf Notation.} Vectors $x \in \mathbb{R}^n$ are treated as column vectors, with $x^\top$ representing the transpose.
 The symbol $\|\cdot\|$ denotes the Euclidean norm.
 We define the Euclidean projection $\Pi_X[x]$ as the point in $X$ closest to $x$, i.e., $\Pi_X[x] \triangleq \arg\min_{y \in X} \|x - y\|$.
 The distance from a point $x$ to the set $X$ is given by $\text{dist}(x, X) \triangleq \|x - \Pi_X[x]\|$.
 We let $X^*$ denote the optimal solution set in~\eqref{prob:incentive_FL}.